rpp0/gr-lora/README.md

 Changelog
 ---------

+- Version 0.3 : Support for all coding rates
 - Version 0.21: Fixed some issues reported by reletreby
 - Version 0.2 : C++ realtime decoder, manual finetuning for correcting frequency offsets of the transmitter.
 - Version 0.1 : Python prototype file based decoder, SF7, CR4/8